• Skip to primary navigation

 • Ginger - settles the stomach and can help stop the cramping.
 Try ginger tea or ginger ale.

 • Replenish your electrolytes to keep dehydration away.
 (Which can result from multiple trips to the bathroom.)
 We don't drink Gatorade at our house due to the artificial colors/flavors, so we use coconut water.
-Coconut water is a very natural way to replace your electrolytes and it can be bought plain or with added fruit juice.
+Coconut water is a very natural way to replace your electrolytes.
+Find it plain or in a fruit juice blend.
 It tastes good too!

 Get a LOT of sleep: